 The first year of University was definitely the most taunting.
 But please by no means, don’t let that scare you off.
 It was daunting in a positive way.
 My first year pushed my boundaries in so many different ways.
 For one, I hadn’t had to make new friends or be in a new educational environment for 7 years.
 So going into somewhere where I knew nobody was probably one of the scariest things I had to do.
 To be honest, that’s actually one of the things I was most afraid of as you may imagine.
 But those nerves die down after about 5 minutes of meeting everyone when you realise everyone else is in the same boat, nobody knows each other and it’s everyone’s first day.
 Once you get speaking to someone those nerves disappear straight away, trust me.

-Secondly, the workload was a lot more independent than anything I’d done before BUT this actually became one of the things I love.
+Secondly, the workload was a lot more independent than anything I’d done get doxycycline online before BUT this actually became one of the things I love.
 Being able to complete your own work without someone looking over your shoulder every five minutes meant you could create what you wished to.
 Of course, you needed professional guidance now and then, but having the freedom to create and develop your own ideas is such a life lesson.
 This freedom of creating my own work led me to starting a blog, as it gave me the confidence to know my work and creativity was something I’m passionate about.
 The practical side to my course – the filming, editing, photography, writing and so much more – inspired me to create my very own work on my very own topics and that has led me to where I am today with my blog, which I am so grateful for.

 Went off on a bit of a blogging tangent there didn’t I, but University really has made an impact on who I am today.
 I wouldn’t say its changed who I am as a person, but it’s brought me out of my shell and taught me a lot about going the extra mile and wanting the best out of life.
 It’s pushed me a lot and that’s something I wouldn’t have achieved without it.